Can My Employer Change My Contract Without My Consent?

 Conclusion

 When you discover your employer has changed your contract without your agreement, the worst thing you can do is assume you have no choice.
-The law is clear that employment contract changes require consent from both parties, and employees who understand their rights are in a far stronger position than those who simply go along with what they are told.
+The law is clear that employment contract changes require consent from both parties, and employees who understand their rights are in a much stronger position than those who accept what they are told without question.

 The process matters.
 Document what is happening, object in writing, use your employer’s grievance procedure, and get independent advice before you sign anything or make any major decisions.
 If an employer has already imposed changes without going through a lawful process, that works in your favour — not theirs.

-Understanding when an employer can change your contract without consent, and more importantly, when they cannot, puts you back in control of your own working life.
-If you are also dealing with questions about what happens if your employment ends as a result of these changes, read our related article on your rights when you are dismissed without a clear reason for the full picture.
+Understanding when an employer can change your contract without consent, and more importantly, when they cannot, puts you back in control.
+If your employment ends as a result of these changes, read our related article on your rights when dismissed without a clear reason for the full picture.

 If you found this helpful, leave a comment below or share it with someone who needs it.